Was 9/11 a propaganda event?

 How are these deceptions maintained in the academic communities?

-How is the “conspiracy theorist” smear tactic used?
+How is the “conspiracy theorist” smear label used?
 And where did it originate?

 How can we, as citizens, see through propaganda in real time?